NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 :::{note}
 `callPackage` automatically passes attributes from `pkgs` to the given function, if they match attributes required by that function's argument attribute set.
 In this case, `callPackage` will supply `stdenv`, and `fetchzip` to the function defined in `hello.nix`.

+The tutorial [](./callpackage.md) goes into detail on how this works.
 :::

 Now run the `nix-build` command with the new argument: